 The Financial Side

-The Social Security Administration provides a handy tool to guesstimate your life expectancy (mine is 85.4).
+The Social Security Administration provides a handy tool to guesstimate your life expectancy.
 But that is just a starting place of statistics that include the entire population.
-White collar, college-educated folks have longer life expectancies than average.
-That means I can easily add four to five years to that estimate.
+White-collar, college-educated folks have longer life expectancies than average.
+Depending on your demographics, you may need to add four or five years to your life-expectancy estimate.

 Knowing your statistical life expectancy, based on your gender and birth date, can help you estimate how much you will need in retirement.
 Start by making a projection of what you think you will spend each year (remember

 The Soul-Searching Side

-I’m a firm believer that what we pay attention to grows and magnifies in your life.
-If you focus on all the things you don’t like then those undesirable characteristics begin to loom larger than life.
+I’m a firm believer that what we pay attention to grows and magnifies in our life.
+If you focus on all the things you don’t like, then those undesirable characteristics begin to loom larger than life.
 Now, I’m not saying the right thing to do is spend 40 hours a week in an unhealthy job situation or in a place that doesn’t suit your talents.
-What I am saying, is explore other options.
+What I am saying is, if you’re miserable, explore other options.
 Retirement isn’t the only solution to work you don’t enjoy.

 Moreover, while sleeping in every day sounds nice, many find the post-work experience not as fulfilling as they thought it would be.
 In reality, retirement is not an extended vacation, especially if financial circumstances require you to curb your lifestyle.
-If you are hell bent on retiring early but don’t have the resources to travel, golf, take classes, etc., you may soon regret your decision.
+If you are hell-bent on retiring early but don’t have the resources to travel, golf, take classes, etc., you may soon regret your decision.